This is a beginning to intermediate level course. After completing this course, the mental health professional will be able to:

 Psychotherapists who work with the survivors of interpersonal trauma, combat, genocide, and discrimination will have, in addition to confrontations with the random and chaotic nature of the world, emotionally intimate encounters with the realities of human cruelty.
-As a specialist in therapy with survivors of childhood maltreatment, I know that I sometimes feel as if I am surrounded by evidence of unspeakably horrible things that adults have done to children, behaviors beyond my capacity to have ever imagined until my clients gave me this painful education.
-It is impossible to work with trauma survivors and remain in a state of naïve hopefulness about the world and its human inhabitants.
-But naïve is the important word.
+As a specialist in therapy with survivors of childhood maltreatment, I know that during my four decades of psychotherapy practice I sometimes felt as if I was surrounded by evidence of unspeakably horrible things that adults have done to children, behaviors beyond my capacity to have ever imagined until my clients gave me this painful education.
+It is impossible to work with trauma survivors and remain in a state of naive hopefulness about the world and its human inhabitants.
+But naive is the important word.

 Although VT involves a transformation of the self of the psychotherapist at a deep level, the signals to us that we are experiencing unaddressed VT commonly emerge behaviorally and interpersonally, both with our clients and with our emotional and social networks of support.
 VT is not the problem; failing to acknowledge and address it is.
 Saakvitne, Gamble, Pearlman, and Lev (2000) have identified a variety of signs and symptoms that are common in psychotherapists experiencing VT.
 These include emotional numbing and withdrawal, feelings of hopelessness and despair, loss of meaning-making and spiritual connection, loss of respect for survivors and one’s own profession, and distancing from intimate relationships.
 Persons experiencing VT also note that they feel engulfed by their work and unable to escape from it.
 Feelings of loss of safety and loss of the just world figure heavily in VT for some psychotherapists, while others may experience a lighting up of previously quiescent insidious traumatization.